State (Burke) v Lennon: Case details

 After learning of the arrest of his brother, Raymond Burke took a case against Captain Michael Lennon, the commandant of the Arbour Hill Prison where James was held.
-Captain Michael Lennon had been involved in other Supreme Court cases such as State (Ryan) v Lennon [1937] and the State (Walsh) v Lennon [1942].
+Captain Michael Lennon had been involved in other Supreme Court cases such as State (Ryan) v.
+Lennon [1937] and the State (Walsh) v.
+Lennon [1942].
 James was unable to attend the case because of his detention, and thus an affidavit was used in his stead.
-Raymond enlisted the help of Seán MacBride, a barrister and former Chief of Staff of the IRA, who served as Minister for External Affairs from 1948 to 1951.
-In a careful and elaborate argument MacBride argued the wording of "whenever a Minister of State is satisfied that any particular is engaged in activities calculated to prejudice the preservation of peace, order and or, security of the State, such Minister may be warrant under his hand order the arrest and detention of such person under this section."
+Raymond enlisted the help of Seán MacBride, a barrister and former Chief of Staff of the IRA.
+MacBride argued the wording of "whenever a Minister of State is satisfied that any particular is engaged in activities calculated to prejudice the preservation of peace, order and or, security of the State, such Minister may be warrant under his hand order the arrest and detention of such person under this section".
 This was held to be in direct contention and conflict of Article 40 of the 1937 Irish Constitution, which states that "no person shall be deprived of his personal liberty save in accordance with the law."
 The judge presiding over Burke's case, George Gavan Duffy, ruled that only a judge can order an arrest and, as the minister was obviously not a judge, thus the statute was deemed unconstitutional.
 Duffy held that internment without trial was inconsistent with the right "not to be deprived of personal liberty save in accordance with law".

-Result
+Judgement

-The Supreme Court ruled in favor for the Burke brothers but only by a narrow majority.
+The Supreme Court ruled by a narrow majority in favor of the Burke brothers.
 This ruling stopped the internment without trial unless it was by an order of a judge.
-As a result of this decision the government released IRA prisoners detained under the original premise.
+As a result of this decision, the government released IRA prisoners detained under the original premise.
 There was no possible appeal for this case.
-The then Taoiseach Éamon de Valera claimed that the ruling would put the legislature and the judiciary "at loggerheads" and stated the government would have to introduce new legislation to nullify the decision as quickly as possible.
-The government brought in Offences Against the State (Amendment) Act, 1940 which effectively overturned the Supreme Court.
+The Taoiseach Éamon de Valera claimed that the ruling would put the legislature and the judiciary "at loggerheads" and stated the government would have to introduce new legislation to nullify the decision as quickly as possible.
+The government brought in Offences Against the State (Amendment) Act 1940 which effectively overturned the Supreme Court.
 It is believed that some of the released prisoners instigated the raid on the Magazine Fort in Phoenix Park.
 The raid netted over a million rounds of ammunition and required 13 lorries; although there were no casualties the raid resulted in a major security alert.